lzwjava/blog-source/resume.md

 * Worked in English for one year in a major international company.
 * Got a score of 6.0(Reading Listening Writing 6.0, Speaking 5.5) on the IELTS(International English Language Testing System).

+### Machine Learning, 2021-03 to Present
+* Spent around one year actively exploring machine learning in my leisure time.
+Listened to a lot of lectures shared by AI industry leaders on topics like Reinforcement Learning, Supervised Learning, Policy Gradient, Neural Networks, Soft Max, Feedforward, Backpropagation, etc.
+* Wrote some related blogs on my website, such as https://lzwjava.github.io/neural-network, and conducted experiments with famous open-source projects.

 ### PayMe, 2022.11 - Present
 * PayMe is a mobile payment service from HSBC, available for Hong Kong users with local phone numbers and banks.
 As of Nov 2022, the service had around 2.9 million active users.
 * Working on some microservice development of PayMe APIs, like auto top-up.